dev4jam/remote/README.md

 Remote is a highly decoupled/isolated and testable networking layer written in Swift.

+## Features

+- Simple and customizable implementation
+- Easy to integrate and use
+- Clean and Neat implementation (SOLID principles)
+- Based on pure NSURLSession with no obscured code
+- Flexible response parser
+- Swift4 Codable/Decodable protocols oriented

 ## Architecture Design

 Current version is based upon the network architecture design described in: